skip to Main Content

 How do I purchase my Uphill Access pass?

 Go to the Uphill Access page.
-Click the link on the bottom of the page and begin your purchase process.
-Once you sign the waiver and purchase, you will receive an email with link to watch a mandatory safety video and sign a second waiver.
-After you have completed this process, you may pick-up your armband and pass.
+Click the link at the bottom of the page to begin your purchase process.
+Once you sign the waiver and purchase, you may pick up your armband and pass later this fall.

 Why is there a fee?